yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `network_settings` -  Network acceleration settings.
 The structure is documented below.
 * `name` - Name template of the instance.
-* `hostname` - Host name temaplate for the instance.
+* `hostname` - Hostname temaplate for the instance.

 ---